Skip to main content

 Description: Improving system performance of stochastic dynamic systems using an operations research paradigm.

-Degree Programs: PhD, MS, Undergrad
+Level: PhD, MS, Undergrad

 Advisor: Adan Vela